-In line with the relevant resolutions of the COMCEC Sessions, the Forum has also been working on COMCEC Gold Exchange project".
+In line with the relevant resolutions of the COMCEC Sessions, the Forum has also been working on COMCEC Gold Exchange project. the 34th Session of the COMCEC took note of the briefing by Secretariat of the OIC Exchanges Forum on the efforts of the Forum's Task Force on Precious Metals to accelerate the OIC Gold Exchange Project through utilizing the newly developed trading and safekeeping infrastructures of Borsa İstanbul.
 The detailed information regarding the activities of the Forum is available on www.oicexchanges.org.